 - any other information as dictated by relevant rules.

 Because full and accurate disclosure is so important, you must review it carefully.
 In fact, we highly recommend that you consult our legal team if you have any questions or concerns about the disclosure statement.
 Even if you don’t suspect anything is wrong, it is best to exercise caution and consult us so that you can be sure your contractual and statutory rights are protected.

 Thorough due diligence also requires the completion of a body corporate records inspection.
 This is a physical review of all records held by the relevant body corporate.
 This may mean looking through hundreds of records.
 But the effort is well worth it because this inspection is the best way to identify the ‘red flags’ that indicate serious issues.
 Finding these warning signs early on can save you from making a very expensive mistake.

 The scope of the inspection is up to you.
 However, some experts recommend reviewing body corporate records from the past three years.
 Specifically, you should look through:

 Buying a unit in Queensland is not for the faint of heart.
 It can be an intimidating process that leaves many people feeling confused, if not overwhelmed.
 That’s why it’s so important to find the right legal professionals to help you along the way.

 At Big Law, our legal team has the skills and experience needed to guide you through each step of the process and ensure that your rights are protected.
-We’ll also ensure that your concerns are heard and addressed, and that you have all of the information you need to make informed decisions.
+We’ll also ensure that your concerns are heard and addressed and that you have all of the information you need to make informed decisions.
 But it’s up to you to take the first step.
-Contact us by phone (07) 3482 6999 or email firstname.lastname@example.org to schedule an appointment today.
+Contact our Strathpine lawyers by phone at 1800 431 592 or email at [email protected] to schedule an appointment today.